mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-runtime.md

 ### 2.2 Client architecture

+The Mendix Client is responsible for the user interaction and consists of a UI widget layer, a logic layer to execute offline logic, a data layer for offline storage.
+The diagram shows a schematicl overview.

+{{% todo %}}[**Need diagram to be made by UX - client-architecture.png; correlate list to layer order in image ]{{% /todo %}}

 The Mendix clients consist of the following components:

 * Communications layer - Exchanges metadata, session managements, and data with the Mendix runtime server.
 Uses a secure json over http protocol.
 * Data layer - Manages the data used in the front-end.
 Based on the React Flux pattern to handle state and push changes to UI components
 * Logic layer - Handles data validations and more complex logic using nano-flows.